MohamedLEGH/phd_thesis/template/chapter/peertopeer.typ

 This concept led to the creation of Napster #footnote[https://en.wikipedia.org/wiki/Napster] in 1999, one of the first large-scale file-sharing systems.
 Although Napster used a central index server to locate files, the data transfer itself occurred directly between peers, marking a key milestone in the history of P2P networking.

+// other p2p protocols emerged
+// rise of bitorrent, Tribler
+// still used for example for sharing LLM
+// Also rise of TOR and mixnets
+// P2P of video stream (Streamroot)
+// P2P games
+// Grid & volunteer computing with Seti@home
+// even if it's not totally p2p it's proved that
+// distributed computing is possible
+// Skype: VoIP
+// 60% of traffic in 2004
+// return of p2p with Bitcoin and blockchain
+// Distributed social media (Mastodon, Bluesky)
+// IPFS
+// Golem, Sia, Filecoin => decentralized cloud
+// Decentralized identity
+// Lightning Network
+// Today Decentralized Learning (Gossip Learning) and other use-cases

-== Physical vs Overlays Networks
+// == Physical vs Overlays Networks
+// how p2p use Internet for transmissions

+== Use cases

 == Structured vs Unstructured Networks

 // == Unstructured Networks

-== Random graph & Power-law networks
+// == Services in a p2p system

 == Peer sampling

+// == Random graph & Power-law networks

 == Metrics